alper/nix-shorts/posts/install-things-to-nix-profile.md

 We'll install things there using the `nix profile` subcommend.
 This is one of several ways to configure your environment with Nix and it is the one we'll discuss here because it's quite straight-forward.

+One thing to note is that once you use `nix profile` the older `nix-env` command will no longer work.
+These commands are not compatible with each other.
 ## What is Nix Profile?

 Nix Profile is a symlink location in `~/.nix-profile` when you install Nix that ultimately resolves to a location in the store.